 - A. Rehabilitation technology services assist individuals with disabilities to overcome barriers to full participation in rehabilitation, employment, transportation, independent living, and recreation.
 ORS will only support rehabilitation technology that is necessary to achieve an individual's vocational objectives and goals.
 An individual's need for rehabilitation technology must be considered at any stage of the vocational rehabilitation process. - B. Rehabilitation technology refers to the systematic application of technologies, engineering methodologies, or scientific principles to address the barriers confronted by individuals with disabilities.
-The term includes rehabilitation engineering, assistive technology devices, and assistive technology services. - 1.
-Assistive technology services include: - a. the evaluation of the needs of an individual, including functional evaluation of the individual in the environment where the device will be used, such as the home or worksite; - b. purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices; - c. selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing of assistive technology devices; - d. coordinating and using other therapies, interventions, or services with assistive technology devices, such as those associated existing education and rehabilitation plans and programs; - e. training or technical assistance for an individual or, where appropriate, the family of an individual; and - f. training or technical assistance for professionals (including individuals providing education and rehabilitation services), employers, or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of individuals with disabilities.
+The term includes rehabilitation engineering, assistive technology devices, and assistive technology services.

-C. Rehabilitation technology services, including evaluation of the need for rehabilitation technology services, will be provided by personnel who are skilled in rehabilitation technology and who meet applicable licensing or certification requirements of the State of Rhode Island, when necessary to assess eligibility and vocational rehabilitation potential, especially when the disabling condition of the individual is so severe that the absence of rehabilitation technology services could result in a determination of ineligibility.
+- 1. Assistive technology services include: - a. the evaluation of the needs of an individual, including functional evaluation of the individual in the environment where the device will be used, such as the home or worksite; - b. purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices; - c. selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing of assistive technology devices; - d. coordinating and using other therapies, interventions, or services with assistive technology devices, such as those associated with existing education and rehabilitation plans and programs; - e. training or technical assistance for an individual or, where appropriate, the family of an individual; and - f. training or technical assistance for professionals (including individuals providing education and rehabilitation services), employers, or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of individuals with disabilities. - C. Rehabilitation technology services, including evaluation of the need for rehabilitation technology services, will be provided by personnel who are skilled in rehabilitation technology and who meet applicable licensing or certification requirements of the State of Rhode Island, when necessary to assess eligibility and vocational rehabilitation potential, especially when the disabling condition of the individual is so severe that the absence of rehabilitation technology services could result in a determination of ineligibility. - D. In the development and review of the IPE, rehabilitation technology services will be considered to eliminate barriers to and/or enhance opportunities for the development of capacities for successful job performance.
+Rehabilitation technology services provided to individuals to assist them to attain intermediate objectives and long-range rehabilitation goals, including supported employment, will be specified in the individual's IPE. - E. Reviews of ineligibility or inability to attain a vocational goal due to the severity of the disability will include consideration of rehabilitation technology services.
+The effect of rehabilitation technology services on the determination of eligibility will be considered in any review initiated by the individual and in annual reviews initiated by ORS.